cockroachdb/docs/v2.0/admin-ui-access-and-navigate.md

 <img src="{{ 'images/v2.0/admin-ui-region-component.png' | relative_url }}" alt="CockroachDB Admin UI Summary Panel" style="border:1px solid #eee;max-width:90%" />

+For guidance on enabling and using the node map, see [Enable Node Map](enable-node-map.html).

 ### Time Series Graphs

-The Admin UI displays time series graphs of key metrics.
-Time series graphs are useful to visualize and monitor data trends.
+The **Cluster Metrics** dashboards display the time series graphs that are useful to visualize and monitor data trends.
+To access the time series graphs, click **Metrics** on the left-hand navigation bar.

 You can hover over each graph to see actual point-in-time values.

 <img src="{{ 'images/v2.0/admin_ui_hovering.gif' | relative_url }}" alt="CockroachDB Admin UI" style="border:1px solid #eee;max-width:100%" />